kchaoui/me/week3/readme.md

 Exercise 2:
     Decided to add comments to the code to talk myself through how it is working
         Steps:
         1. Asks for an upper bound
             Prints the range
         2. Sources a random number
         3. Guesses
             If correct - prints correct and the statement is true If too small - prints to try again
             If too big - prints to try again
         4. returns you got it when the answer is correct
         I'm going to attempt to use those comments to completed ex3

  Exercise 3:
         Syntax Notes:
         \n = new line
     I've figured out how to incorporate the upper and lower bound inputs into the game and it works.
         Now I need to add the non integer value paramter into it, most likely using the non_number_rejector from exercise 1 Also need to create a rule that will not accept if the lower=upper bound

         Edit: main issues was the text that was printing was coming from the not_number_rejector rather than the guessing game, needed to change "pick a number" to message so it references the game's print code

+Exercise 4:
+    I liked this exercise, it was a lot more straight forward than I thought, replicates some of the iterative methods I have used in previous courses but on Excel binary_search(low, high, actual_number) => three integers that need to be used in the code for the function to work 'break' stop a while loop - Needed this when python input an infinite list of 100s += x adds x onto the variable

+    The issues I had with this code is that everytime I tested it, it would only guess 50 and try one time.
+The debugger didn't come up with anything because there was nothing technically wrong with the code, it just was not working correctly.
+        edit: I looked through some examples and the position of the 'break' is important, I shifted it forward so it only stops the function once it is correct

+Homework:

+tries = 0
+    guess = 0

+    upper = high
+    lower = low

+    guessed = False

+    while not guessed:
+        tries += 1 #also could be written as tries = tries+1
+        guess = int((upper+lower)/2)
+        print(guess)
+        if guess == actual_number:
+            guessed = True
+        elif guess>actual_number:
+            lower = guess + 1
+        elif guess<actual_number:
+            upper = guess - 1
+    return {"guess": guess, "tries": tries}